structural-explainability/spec-cee/IDENTIFIERS.md

 - suitable for direct mapping to Lean theorem names

 Identifiers MUST NOT be renamed or repurposed.
-New identifiers MAY be added only in a new major version of CEE.
+New identifiers MAY be added only in a new major version of this document.

+## Identifier Notes

+Each identifier MUST be followed by exactly one note.

+- The note MUST be expressed as a single bullet.
+- The bullet text MAY wrap across lines.
+- No additional bullets, sublists, or structural markers are permitted.
+- Notes are explanatory only and do not introduce additional requirements.

 ## Canonical Identifier List (Alphabetical, with Notes)

 CEE.ATTESTATION

-Defines records asserting responsibility for an explanation under a given context.
+- Defines records asserting responsibility for an explanation under a given context.

 CEE.CONFORMANCE.AE.EP.REQUIRED

-States that CEE operates over Accountable Entities and Evolution Protocol artifacts.
+- States that CEE operates over Accountable Entities and Evolution Protocol artifacts.

 CEE.CONFORMANCE.SE.REQUIRED

-States that CEE conforms to the Structural Explainability specification.
+- States that CEE conforms to the Structural Explainability specification.

 CEE.CONTEXT.TAG

-Defines identifiers for interpretive contexts applied to explanations.
+- Defines identifiers for interpretive contexts applied to explanations.

 CEE.DEFINITION.CORE

-Defines CEE as a framework for attaching interpretive content to substrate history.
+- Defines CEE as a framework for attaching interpretive content to substrate history.

 CEE.EXPLANATION.RECORD

-Defines records associating explanatory content with substrate references.
+- Defines records associating explanatory content with substrate references.

 CEE.MULTIPLICITY

-Requires support for multiple, potentially conflicting interpretations.
+- Requires support for multiple, potentially conflicting interpretations.

 CEE.PROVENANCE

-Defines records describing how explanatory content was produced.
+- Defines records describing how explanatory content was produced.

 CEE.SCOPE.EXCLUSIONS

-Defines what CEE explicitly does not specify.
+- Defines what CEE explicitly does not specify.

 ## Cross-Artifact Consistency Rule